ragulpr/wtte-rnn/README.md

 [![Build Status](https://travis-ci.org/ragulpr/wtte-rnn.svg?branch=master)](https://travis-ci.org/ragulpr/wtte-rnn)

-Weibull Time To Event Reccurent Neural Network
+Weibull Time To Event Recurrent Neural Network

 A less hacky machine-learning framework for churn- and time to event prediction.
 Forecasting problems as diverse as server monitoring to earthquake- and churn-prediction can be posed as the problem of predicting the time to an event.
 WTTE-RNN is an algorithm and a philosophy about how this should be done.

 * [blog post](https://ragulpr.github.io/2016/12/22/WTTE-RNN-Hackless-churn-modeling/)
 * [master thesis](https://ragulpr.github.io/assets/draft_master_thesis_martinsson_egil_wtte_rnn_2016.pdf)
 * Quick visual intro to the [model](https://imgur.com/a/HX4KQ)
 * Jupyter notebook: [basics](examples/keras/simple_example.ipynb), [end to end](examples/data_pipeline/data_pipeline.ipynb )